 In September 2024, OQEP obtained RO 192.25 million term Islamic financing facility for a term of seven years with a syndicate of banks, structured as a wakala bil-istithmar.
 The Parent Company pays a variable return on this facility, set by reference to US\$ at SOFR plus 125 basis points, and the facility is repayable in semi-annual instalments commencing from January 2027, with a balloon repayment of US\$ 162.5 million in July 2031.

 The Bridge-to-bond credit facility and Islamic finance facility is unsecured and not guaranteed.
+Further, there are no covenants attached to these loans outstanding at year end.

 23.4 Term loans